sergei-mironov/asterisk-dongle-setup/README.md

 * To send SMS from the GSM modem, use the Asterisk CLI: `dongle sms dongle0 89097777777 HiHi`.
-* Send SMS or make a call to your GSMmodem's SIM card.
-Asterisk will redirect them to your Telegram account.
+* Send SMS or make a call to your GSMmodem SIM card's number.
+Asterisk will redirect the call to your Telegram account.
-  - If you pick up the phone from your Telegram account (the green button), the GSM-Telegram connection will be established.
+  - For voice calls, If you pick up the phone from your Telegram account (the green button), the GSM-to-Telegram connection will be established.
   - If you cancel the call by pressing the red button instead, the caller will be handled by the brave [Lenny](https://crosstalksolutions.com/howto-pwn-telemarketers-with-lenny/)